Knowledge graphSettings

 • HTTP defines API contracts and directly affects latency, retries, and request-processing cost.

-• Protocol version choice changes connection behavior, multiplexing, and resilience under packet loss.
+• Version choice changes connection behavior, multiplexing, and resilience under packet loss.

-• HTTP metrics usually provide the fastest signal of user-facing degradation.
+• HTTP metrics often provide the earliest signal of user-visible degradation.

 Common mistakes

-Treating HTTP as 'free' and ignoring transport overhead, caching, and retries in capacity planning.
+Treating HTTP as nearly free and ignoring the cost of connections, caching, and retries in capacity planning.

-Combining 4xx and 5xx into one metric and losing clear server-degradation signals.
+Combining 4xx and 5xx into one metric and losing an early signal of server-side degradation.

 Related chapters